 Fariba Adelkhah is a French-Iranian anthropologist at the university SciencesPo in Paris.
 She has published a study of Islamic women in Iran and, more recently, has focused on Shiite clerics’ movements between Iran, Iraq, and Afghanistan.
 She has spent extensive time researching in Iran, and has largely stayed out of politics.
-In 2009, she wrote an open letter to Iran’s then-president, Mahmoud Ahmadinejad, protesting the government’s recently tightened research on academic work.
+In 2009, she wrote an open letter to Iran’s then-president, Mahmoud Ahmadinejad, protesting the government’s equating of academic research to espionage.

 On June 5, 2019, Adelkhah was arrested in Iran—reportedly by the intelligence service of the Islamic Revolutionary Guard Corps (IRGC)—where she was conducting research and visiting her mother.
 Her SciencesPo colleague and longtime companion Roland Marchal, who had flown to Tehran to spend the Eid holiday with her, was also arrested.

 Treatment in Captivity

 Marchal was held, and Adelkhah remains, in Tehran’s notoriously brutal Evin Prison.
 Unlike Marchal, Adelkhah has not been allowed to meet with French consular officials because Iran does not recognize dual nationality.